gird-dev/gird/scripts/README_template.md

 ### Requirements

-Gird is built & tested for Python versions 3.8 & above.
+Gird requires Python version 3.8 or newer, and is supported on Linux & macOS.

-Gird requires [Make][make] to be available on the system.
+Gird also requires [Make][make] to be available on the system.
 Most versions of Make will do, as long as they support the `.PHONY` special target.

 ## Usage